What to Do When You Get a Bark Alert

 While many issues are best managed with informed and ongoing discussions about digital safety, there’s not always time to talk things over.
 Some alerts are time-sensitive and serious enough that you should reach out for help immediately.
 If you’re alerted to something like a suicide note, an imminent threat of violence, or a conversation with a sexual predator, call the police, your child’s school, or anyone else who is appropriate given the circumstances.

 It’s not easy to learn that your child might be struggling, but with the right support and guidance, you’ll be able to handle any Bark alert.
 For more perspectives on parenting in a tech world, join our private Facebook group, where you can gain insight from the real experiences of parents all across the country and post questions that you need to have answered.
-Knowing is half the battle, and parents who would like to be alerted to potential issues on their child’s online accounts can sign up for Bark today!
+Knowing is half the battle, and parents who would like to be alerted to potential issues on their child’s online accounts can !